Privacy policy

 Personal data may be obtained from another person in your organisation if:

-- you are the director (or equivalent) who signed off your organisation’s modern slavery statement
+- you are the director (or equivalent) who signed your organisation’s modern slavery statement

-- you are the person whose contact email addess has been provided so that a member of the public can request a full copy of your organisation's statement should a website link not be accessible
+you are the person whose contact email address has been provided so that a member of the public can request a full copy of your organisation's statement should a website link not be available

 Your rights

-These rights are not absolute and may be subject to exemptions or restrictions.
-You can see and rectify the personal information we hold about you via the manage account page when you log in to your account on the service.
+You can see and rectify the personal information we hold about you on the ‘manage account’ page, when you log in to your account on the registry.

-You may also close your account within the service, but we will retain details about your account in line with our data retention policies, subject to any request for erasure.
+You may also close your account with the registry, but we will retain details about your account in line with our data retention policies, subject to any request for erasure

 Contact details

-If you're unhappy with the way we have handled your personal information, you can contact us at modernslaverystatements@homeoffice.gov.uk or:
+If you have any questions, or you're unhappy with the way we have handled your personal information, you can contact the registry service desk at modernslaverystatements@homeoffice.gov.uk

 2 Marsham Street